microsoft/DirectX-Specs/d3d/Raytracing.md

 that for a given ray that the intersection shader only executes once for a given procedural primitive encountered in the acceleration structure.
-Multiple invocations for a given ray and primitive would be redundant (wasteful), yet implementations are free to have this behavior the implementation believes the tradeoff is worth it for some reason.
+Multiple invocations for a given ray and primitive would be redundant (wasteful), yet implementations are free to have this behavior if the implementation believes the tradeoff is worth it for some reason.
 The implication of this is apps must be careful about authoring side effects into intersection shaders, such as doing UAV writes from them or in